HarikaBhogaraju/CapstoneProject_ML/README.md

 classifying it as Clean or Dirty.

-1. make setup:
-This command downloads all the necessary dependencies and sets up the datasets for the model from the datasets folder.

-2. make train:
+1. python main.py --run Train:
-This command will train an XGBoost model with the datasets and save a trained model as a .h5 file.
+This command will train and save a model

-3. make test:
+2. python main.py --run Test:
-This command will use the saved model and run it on the test dataset.
+This command will use the saved model and run the test data from the datasets folder